jords-santiago/jords-santiago/README.md

 As my previous company closed down during the COVID-19 global pandemic, I took time off to learn new things that I was not able to while working.

-Now, I am looking for opportunities in Research and Development as I have been since my college days.
-I am very much interested in new challenges with regards to Data Science as I have been doing during my break.
-I am still into Software Engineering as I have done throughout my professional life.

 Up until its closure, I worked as Software Engineer at Nokia Manila Technology Center with a position of Senior Specialist.
 I maintained a test tool software implemented in C used for performance testing of Nokia's controller products.
 I also had a role of Fault Coordinator where I monitored bugs reported against the software.

 Before that, I was previously a Senior Hardware Engineer at Canon Information Technologies Philippines, Inc. where I worked as a Design Verification Engineer.
 I had experience as a Configuration Management Lead, Quality Assurance Lead and Technical Lead in the various projects that I have been a part of in Canon.